bionetslab/ctcl_case_study/README.md

 # About

-This is a repository that contains information on how to reproduce results corresponding to the *cutaneous T cell lymphoma (CTCL)* case study reported in [paper-doi-when-available](https://paper-doi-when-available).
+This is a repository that contains information on how to reproduce results corresponding to the *cutaneous T cell lymphoma (CTCL)* case study reported in [Spatial cell graph analysis reveals skin tissue organization characteristic for cutaneous T cell lymphoma](https://paper-doi-when-available).

 <!------------------>

 # Data

-Complete data available publicly over [Zenodo](data-link).
+## Overview

+As described in the [paper](https://paper-doi-when-available), the data used for our analyses comprised a total of 69 skin tissue samples (21 CTCL, 23 AD, 25 PSO), obtained from 27 treated patients (8 CTCL, 7 AD, 12 PSO).
+Each sample contained at least 35 images protein channels, each of resolution 2018 X 2018.

+## Availability

+Complete data available publicly over [Zenodo](zenodo-data-link).
+For the purpose of conserving memory, each of the images have been down-scaled to 512 X 512 pixels from their original resolution of 2018 X 2018 pixels.

+## Description

+The [repository](zenodo-data-link) follows the following data structure:

+1. File **data\_description.xlsx**: Provides information pertaining to *PatientID*, *SampleNumber* and *Condition*; this file has been color coded per condition for improved readability.

+2. File **additional\_metadata.xlsx**: Provides additional information pertaining to the samples specified in **data\_description.xlsx**.

+3. Directories **/AD**, **/PSO** and **/CTCL**: Folders containing the respective samples specified in **data\_description.xlsx** and **additional\_metadata.xlsx**.
+The sub directory organizations are self explanatory---they are of the form: **/Condition/PatientID\_<patientID>/SampleNumber\_<sampleNumber>/**.
+Each sample contains at least 35 .tif images, each corresponding to a (protein channel, dye) combination.

 <!------------------>